r3aper89/blockbusterRESTapi/README.md

 - ✅using post api add a new member and video
   - POST /videos
   - POST /members

-- create a new member and video
-  - GET /videos
-  - GET /members

 - delete a specific member and video by id
   - DELETE /members/{id}